distributedweaknessfiling/dwflist/README.md

 ## Contesting/disputing a DWF Identifiers

-If you think a DWF Identifier contains an error or isn't valid please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues against the file(s) containing the CVE you wish to contest.
+If you think a DWF Identifier contains an error or isn't valid please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues against the file(s) containing the issue you wish to contest.

 ## Adding details or discussing a DWF Identifiers

-If you think a DWF Identifier could use updated information or simply want to discuss the identifier in question please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues please mention the CVE file you are discussing in the title:
+If you think a DWF Identifier could use updated information or simply want to discuss the identifier in question please file an issue in the dwflist repo: https://github.com/distributedweaknessfiling/dwflist/issues please mention the file you are discussing in the title:

 ```
-CVE-2021-1234567 needs updated description to reflect blah blah
+CVE-2021-1234567.json needs updated description to reflect blah blah
 ```

-If you need to discuss multiple CVE files please list the CBE identifiers in numerial order:
+If you need to discuss multiple files please list the identifiers in numerial order:

 ```
-CVE-2021-1234567 CVE-2021-1888888 need merging because they are a duplicate
+CVE-2021-1234567.json CVE-2021-1888888.json need merging because they are a duplicate
 ```

 ## General discussion of DWF Identifiers and the project